 }

 We use expect in the same way as unwrap: to return the file handle or call the panic! macro.
-The error message that expect uses in its call to panic! will be the parameter that we pass to expect instead of the default panic! message that unwrap uses.
+The error message used by expect in its call to panic! will be the parameter that we pass to expect, rather than the default panic! message that unwrap uses.
 Here’s what it looks like:

 thread 'main' panicked at 'Failed to open hello.txt: Error { repr: Os { code: 2, message: "No such file or directory" } }', /stable-dist-rustc/build/src/libcore/result.rs:868

+au: also a run on line?

+Because this error message starts with the text we specified, Failed to open hello.txt, it will be easier to find where in the code this error message is coming from.
+If we use unwrap in multiple places, it can take more time to figure out exactly which unwrap is causing the panic because all unwrap calls that panic print the same message.

 Propagating Errors

-When writing a function whose implementation calls something that might fail, instead of handling the error within this function, you can choose to let your caller know about the error so they can decide what to do.
-This is known as propagating the error, and gives more control to the calling code where there might be more information or logic that dictates how the error should be handled than what you have available in the context of your code.
+When you’re writing a function whose implementation calls something that might fail, instead of handling the error within this function, you can return the error to the calling code so that it can decide what to do.
+This is known as propagating the error and gives more control to the calling code where there might be more information or logic that dictates how the error should be handled than what you have available in the context of your code.

-For example, Listing 9-5 shows a function that reads a username from a file.
+For example, Listing 9-6 shows a function that reads a username from a file.
 If the file doesn’t exist or can’t be read, this function will return those errors to the code that called this function:

+Filename: src/main.rs

 use std::io;